Riyas-Noushad/C3-Customer-portal/doc/users.md

 * You will be able to manage licenses for your users.
 * Click on **Licenses** button in the **Actions** column for the required user.
 * Here you can see the list of your purchased subscriptions with the summary.
-* You are able to assign or revoke a license for the particular subscription to or from the user.
+* You will be able to assign or revoke a license for the particular subscription to or from the user.
 * For assigning the license check the box near to the subscription.
 * For revoking the license uncheck the box near to the subscription.
 * Click on **SUBMIT**.

 ### Reset Password
+* You will be able  to reset the password for users.
+* click on **Reset Passsword** button in the **Actions** column for the required user.
+*
 ### Grant Access to Portal

 ### Revoke Access from Portal